zagara2/AggreGatePresentation/README.md

 It also looks good on a 1366 x 768 Ultrabook, a 1280x800 Netbook and a 1366x768 tablet.

-The site looks basically fine on a 1680x1050 large desktop, but has negligible layout kinks at the top of the individual storyboard page which need to be resolved.
+The site looks basically fine on a 1680x1050 large desktop, but has negligible layout kinks at the top of the individual storyboard page which ought to be resolved.

 The site’s layout currently needs work on a 1024x768 iPad, a 768x1280 Windows Phone, a 640x960 iPhone, a 480x800 Windows Phone, and a 320x480 Android phone.
 The logged-in/admin homepage looks okay (though not optimal) on these devices, but the other pages are in need of reorganization on these screen sizes.

 ## The Site in Action

-A tutorial video walking you through the site’s basic functionality.
+A tutorial video walking first timer users through the site’s basic functionality.

 https://youtu.be/0ZeBOQALJMY